jimfinnis/angort/README.md

 will push the function onto the stack.
 This is useful when we come to deal with functional programming.

 Of course, this means that the preceding section wasn't strictly true - you can refer to a global variable by name alone, and the value will be stacked.
 It is, however, good practice to use the "?name" notation to remind you you're dealing with a variable.

 You can also do something like this:

-    (dup *) !Square
+    (dup *) const square

-to define a word called "Square" which can be run just like any other, but whose definition can be overriden later (unlike normal words).
+to define a word called "square" which can be run just like any other, but whose definition cannot be changed later (unlike normal words).
-I have no idea why you would want to do this, but you can (although writing recursive words this way might be tricky).